 However, if a wedding coordinator is not provided by the venue, or they are too expensive for your budget, dividing up and sharing the responsibilities among your family members and bridal party is a great solution.

-From there, you can always get your ushers to work with any suppliers, and your best man to announce to guests the wedding breakfast is due to commence.
+From there, you can always get your ushers to work with many suppliers, and your best man to announce to guests the wedding breakfast is due to commence.

-So long as it organized, and people are aware of their responsibilities and duties; and when they need to happen by – it should all work out fine.
+So long as it is organized, and people are aware of their responsibilities and duties, and when they need to happen by – it should all work out fine.

 What Time Should Your Guests Arrive For A 2pm Ceremony?

 It comes strongly advised that you get your guests to arrive 30 minutes before your wedding ceremony begins.
 So, 1:30 p.m. is ideal.

 This will give them plenty of time to find their seats, or be taken to them, and settle down without having to wait too long or have to sit around.